-While both which and that can be used in other constructions, the confusion usually arises when they are being used as relative pronouns to introduce adjective (or relative) clauses.
+Have you ever been stuck trying to decide whether to use which or that?
+While both pronouns can be used in other constructions, the confusion usually arises when they are being used as relative pronouns to introduce adjective (or relative) clauses.
 In the examples below, we have bracketed the adjective clauses.
 (Remember that a clause is simply a group of words containing a subject and a verb.):

 - Our house [that has a red door and green shutters] needs painting.